FedericoBruzzone/federicobruzzone.github.io/resume/typst/cv.typ

   what: "PhD Student in Computer Science",
   details: (
-    [Since 2024, I have been a PhD student in Computer Science at the *ADAPT Lab* of the Università degli Studi di Milano, under the supervision of *Walter Cazzola*.], [My research interests include, but are not limited to, programming languages, compilers, software maintenance, and software and language product lines.]
+    [Since 2024, I have been a PhD student in Computer Science at the *ADAPT Lab* of the Università degli Studi di Milano, under the supervision of *Walter Cazzola*.], [My research interests include, but are not limited to, programming languages, compilers, software and language product lines and software maintenance.]
   )
 )